ants-xjtu/rubik/doc/01-noop-parser.markdown

     return nothing
 ```

-Rubik does not force to write the wrapper function, but as shown later this structure is helpful. `Connectionless` is the one of two kinds of protocol parser that Rubik supports, which Rubik does not track round-trip information from packets.
-The common protocols that belongs to `Connectionless` includes Ethernet and IP.
-After creating the praser, user may assign to several properties to define the behaviour of it.
-The only mandatory property is `header`, and I will show the others later.
-After assignment ot `header`, our minimal layer is completed and is ready to be inserted into the stack.
+Rubik does not require to write the wrapper function, but this structure is helpful as we will show it later. `Connectionless` is the one of two kinds of protocol parser that Rubik supports, which Rubik does not track round-trip information from packets.
+The common protocols that belong to `Connectionless` include Ethernet and IP.
+After creating the parser, user may assign several properties to define the behaviors of it.
+The only mandatory property is `header`, and we will show the others later.
+After the assignment to `header`, our minimal layer is completed and is ready to be inserted into the stack.
 The syntax of `header` and `layout` will be also introduced later.

 ----